SystemsGenetics/KINC/docs/create_a_network.rst

 Method 2: Using the Power-law Threshold
 :::::::::::::::::::::::::::::::::::::::
-The Power-law function tests to see if the network, at successively decreasing correlation values follows a power-law which is a properly of scale-free network.
+The Power-law function tests to see if the network, at successively decreasing correlation values follows a power-law which is a property of scale-free network.
 The power-law threshold can be used as an alternative to RMT when it fails to find a solution.
 The following example uses the power-law threshold for the example 475-rice sample data:

 .. code:: bash